Starting school for the first time can be a stressful time — for children and parents!

-Luckily, many of our Bub Hub forum members have done it all before, so we are incredibly lucky to have some advice to give any first-time school mums and dads out there.
+Luckily, many of our Bub Hub forum members have been through it all already, so we are incredibly lucky to have this advice for first-time school mums and dads.

-From scouring the forums, I present to you the helpful hints that our members found useful when first sending their little ones off to school for the first time.
+Here are 10 helpful hints our members found useful when first sending their little ones off to school for the first time.

 1. Work with your child’s teacher